-On March 30, 2020, we posted an update to this blog, “IRS clarifies information about delayed tax filing & payment deadlines.”
+On April 15, 2020 we posted an update to this blog, “UPDATE: Additional information released about delayed federal tax filing and payment deadlines.”
 Click here to read the update.

 In response to the COVID-19 pandemic and the increased strain placed on individuals and business taxpayers during this time, the IRS has pushed back certain payment deadlines to ease the burden on taxpayers.